Indicia-Team/indicia-docs/developing/web-services/submission-format.rst

     }]
   }

+Each submodel entry declares the field in the subModel table which holds the foreign key linking the created row to the parent table in the `fkId` field.
+It will normally be set to the parent table's `id` field but can be set to a different field's value by providing the field name in an entry called `fkField`.

 Note that the entry within the "model" property is a submission structure just like the submission at the top level.
 This can be hierarchical, so you could for example submit a transect with a parent sample containing a sub sample for each recorded point along the